-Restaurant workers rely on tips for a good part of their income.
-Although it may be difficult for the Internal Revenue Service (IRS) to figure out exactly how much you earn in cash from your satisfied customers, tip income is taxable income.
-Government rules require that employees who work for tips report them and pay their taxes.
+Restaurant workers typically rely on tips for a majority of their income.
+But they are not the only ones who rely on tips.
+In today's economy, service employees earn tips in many different occupations including hotel and casino employees, limo drivers, valet parking attendants, and hair and nail stylists.
+Although it may be difficult for the Internal Revenue Service (IRS) to figure out exactly how much you earn in cash from your satisfied customers, tip income is taxable.
+IRS rules require that employees who work for tips report them and pay taxes on them.

 Taxation Begins With Recordkeeping

 All employees who work in industries where tips make up most of their income must report their earnings to their employers monthly.
-If you're a bartender or a waitress, you're expected to keep a daily log of how much you earn each day.
-You must add up all the entries at the end of the month and submit the total to your employer.
+If you're a bartender, waiter, waitress, bellboy, or other employee who receives tips, you're expected to keep a record of how much you earn in tips each day.
+This report is due on the 10th day of the month after the month the tips were received.
+This statement must be signed by you and include:

 Service Charges Are Wages